roc-lang/roc/FAQ.md

 from it.
 This is once again both more surprising to beginners and less useful to experienced users.

-This style has a second benefit when it comes to higher-order functions.
+The way `|>` works in Roc has a second benefit when it comes to higher-order functions.
 Consider these two examples:

 ```elixir
 answer = List.map numbers \num ->